helidon-io/helidon/docs/se/guides/webclient.md

 1. Register the metric service to the webclient.
 2. Send an HTTP GET request
 <!--@mdc :: -->

-the end of the main method.
+To verify that the metric is set up correctly, print the value of the Counter at the end of the main method.

 Print the metric count: